struct vs readonly struct vs ref struct vs record struct

 }

 a does only exist inside MyFunc and therefore only on the stack.
-But if we use any value type for example as a field in a class then this variable has to live on the heap as the parent scope / lifetime lives on the scope. structs allow a lot of things a class would allow with some key differences:
+But if we use any value type for example as a field in a class then this variable has to live on the heap as the parent scope / lifetime lives on the heap. structs allow a lot of things a class would allow with some key differences:

 • struct can't inherit from other classes or structs (interfaces are possibile)